semaphoreci/docs/docker-layer-caching_5bd8981304286356f0a53bc1.md

 have the latest version of the external file.

-If the contents of all external files on the first `COPY` command are the same, the layer cache will be used and --all subsequent-- commands until the next `ADD` or `COPY` command will use the layer cache.
+If the contents of all external files on the first `COPY` command are the same, the layer cache will be used and **all subsequent** commands until the next `ADD` or `COPY` command will use the layer cache.

-However, if the contents of one or more external files are different, then --all subsequent-- commands will be executed without using the layer cache.
+However, if the contents of one or more external files are different, then **all subsequent** commands will be executed without using the layer cache.

 In order to take advantage of Layer Caching in Docker you should structure your `Dockerfile` in a way that frequently changing steps such as `COPY` to be